jarrett/rbbcode/README.markdown

 To add emoticon support:

     RbbCode.new(:emoticons => {':)' => 'http://example.com/path/to/your/smiley.png'})

 You can supply a [Sanitize config hash](https://github.com/rgrove/sanitize#configuration), which will be passed through verbatim to the Sanitize gem.
 The default Sanitize config is in `rbbcode/sanitize.rb`.
 Usage:

     RbbCode.new(:sanitize_config => my_sanitize_config_hash)

 You can also turn Sanitize off altogether, though this is not recommended:

     RbbCode.new(:sanitize => false)

+By default RbbCode will convert to HTML.
+Markdown is supported as alternative target markup.

+    RbbCode.new(:to_markup => :markdown)

 ## Supported BBCode features